 - In the Maximum Ride series, this is how Iggy was blinded—the Mad Scientists at the School were trying to replace his eyes with robotic eyes and massively screwed up.

-- Cyber eyes are a pretty common implant in William Gibson's Sprawl Trilogy, both for correcting bad vision and for vanity, Simstim stars almost always have them.
+- Cyber eyes are a pretty common implant in William Gibson's Sprawl Trilogy, both for correcting bad vision and for vanity.
+Simstim stars always have them as they're used for the 'stim visual feed.

 - In The Red Vixen Adventures Lady Sallivera Darktail's right eye is prosthetic thanks to her ex-husband's abuse, she can make it look like a natural eye of any color but halfway through "Captive" she turns off the camouflage, so it looks like a black camera lens, to signify that she's no longer going to act like it didn't happen.